codevardhan/simple-indic-languages-scraper/README.md

 ```bash
 python3 main.py malayalam ./
 ```
+This command stores the raw news data in a file "monolingial.ml" in the current directory.
 # How it works
-Takes in the language and save directory(defaults to current directory) as arguments.
+Takes in the language and save directory (defaults to current directory) as arguments.
 Language arguments are listed below.
 <ul>
   <li>malayalam</li>
   <li>telugu</li>